kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4656-add-kubelet-instance-configuration/README.md

 * No longer need to write the `--container-runtime-endpoint` to `/var/lib/kubelet/kubeadm-flags.env`.
 * No longer need to add the `kubeadm.alpha.kubernetes.io/cri-socket` annotation.
 * If the CRI socket provided in the kubeadm configuration is set, it is used first and the `/var/lib/kubelet/instance-config.yaml` configuration file is generated based on it.
-If the CRI socket is not set, the container runtime endpoint is automatically detected uploaded to the global configuration, and `/var/lib/kubelet/instance-config.yaml` will be generated.
+If the CRI socket is not set, the container runtime endpoint is automatically detected and generate the `/var/lib/kubelet/instance-config.yaml` file.

 kubeadm join:

 * No longer need to add the `kubeadm.alpha.kubernetes.io/cri-socket` annotation.
-* If the CRI socket provided in the kubeadm configuration is set, it is used first and the `/var/lib/kubelet/instance-config.yaml` configuration file is generated based on it, overwriting the kubelet configuration downloaded from the global configuration; If no CRI socket is specified, the socket is automatically detected on the node and `/var/lib/kubelet/instance-config.yaml` is generated based on it.
+* If the CRI socket provided in the kubeadm configuration is set, it is used first and the `/var/lib/kubelet/instance-config.yaml` configuration file is generated based on it.
+If no CRI socket is specified, the socket is automatically detected on the node and `/var/lib/kubelet/instance-config.yaml` is generated based on it.

 kubeadm reset: